 I toss the Castine onto my roof rack and race eagerly to the village launch, where I find I am not the only hydrophilic creature drawn to the open water.
 Slipping quietly away from shore, my passage startles a raft of common goldeneyes.
 As the crisp black-and-white ducks lift into the air, I pause my stroke to listen to the distinctive whistling sound of their flight.
 Enormous, snow-white swans crowd the lead and waddle awkwardly on the ice shelf in even greater numbers, their trumpeting calls echoing between the shores of the narrows.

+My first impression of the Castine is that it’s responsive with compromising stability.
 The rounded chines encourage confident edging with no twitchiness between initial and secondary stability.
 Whether I’m plying the calm lake, negotiating a shallow, winding river or picking my way through swifts and swirling currents, the Castine holds the course I set for it.

 The hull shape places the beam’s widest point at the paddler’s hips, allowing for an efficient forward stroke and good acceleration.
 Day-trippers who prefer a relaxed, low-angle touring stroke will also appreciate the Castine’s relatively low deck and cockpit coaming.